iimrudy/Python-IPLocker/README.md

 Python3 script to deny connection to some specified IP range to port 22 (default ssh)

 ## Why ?
-This script give some bruteforce-protection locking for example all china's ips
+This script give some bruteforce-protection locking for example all china's ips range

 ## Usage
 ```